TABLE OF CONTENTS

 Overview

-4. Comment Panel - Opens a panel where you can take notes or make comments.
+3. Comment Panel - Opens a panel where you can take notes or make comments.

-6. Zoom in/out - Since you can add objects of all shapes and sizes to the board, you may need to zoom in or out to see them properly.
+4. Zoom in/out - Since you can add objects of all shapes and sizes to the board, you may need to zoom in or out to see them properly.

-7. Mini Map - The Whiteboard canvas is essentially infinite so if you have several participants working in different areas, it can get very spread out.
-To move easily around a large campus, use the Mini Map.
+5. Mini Map - The Whiteboard canvas is essentially infinite so if you have several participants working in different areas, it can get very spread out.
+To move easily around a large canvas, use the Mini Map.
 It will pull up a miniature version of the canvas overlaid with an orange box.
 Move the box around to change your view of the canvas to help you find the section you are looking for.

-8. Pages - If you don’t like having everyone on the same canvas, you can add pages to give each group their own workspace and to keep things from getting so spread out.
+6. Pages - If you don’t like having everyone on the same canvas, you can add pages to give each group their own workspace and to keep things from getting so spread out.

-9. Content Icons - This menu of icons allows you and any collaborators to add content to your canvas.
+7. Content Icons - This menu of icons allows you and any collaborators to add content to your canvas.
 See the next section for specific types of content.

 Adding Content to your Whiteboard